Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events Richmond Halloween Fireworks Night

 Minoru Park Fireworks Night

 Richmond celebrates the evening of October 31st at Minoru Park with a free Halloween event.
-Activities include live entertainment, trick-or-treating opportunities, roving performers, fireworks and child-friendly activities.
+Activities include live entertainment, trick-or-treating opportunities, fireworks and child-friendly activities.
 Most years there are also dance performances, singing groups, roving performers and an inflatable corn maze.

 Richmond Halloween Fire Dancer

-A dancer and fire juggler at Minoru Park
+A Dancer and Fire Juggler at Minoru Park

 Dates & Location

-The event was cancelled in 2020 and again in 2021 because of the coronavirus pandemic.
-In 2022 the event returns on October 31st, from 6:30 to 8:45 pm.
-The fireworks finale begins at 8:30 pm.
+Last year, the event took place on Tuesday, October 31st.
+It ran from 6:30 pm to 8:45 pm.
+The fireworks finale typically begins at 8:30 pm.

 All festivities take place at Richmond’s Minoru Park.
 It’s an urban city park in central Richmond located at 7191 Granville Avenue not far from the main Richmond Public Library and Richmond Centre shopping centre.